Linear Circuit Analysis

 Power Generated

-The power generated (also known as produced power)) by a two-terminal component is negative the power dissipated by that component
+The power generated (also known as produced power)) by a two-terminal component is defined as the negative of the power dissipated by that component

 $$\begin{equation}P_g(t)=-P(t)=-V(t) I(t)\end{equation}$$where voltage $V(t)$ and current $I(t)$ are shown in Fig. 1.